ShigilSasi/Kaggle_python/README.md

-Exercise 1: In kaggale done the 1st exercise in arthmetic and variables
+Exercise 1: In kaggale done the 1 exercise in arthmetic and variables

-Exercise 2: In kaggale done the 2nd exercise in function
+Exercise 2: In kaggale done the 2 exercise in function

-Exercise 3: In kaggale done the 3rd exercise in datatypes
+Exercise 3: In kaggale done the 3 exercise in datatypes

+Exercise 4: in kaggale done the 4 exercise in condition and condition statements